Does this test have other names?

 How do I get ready for this test?

-For the most accurate test results, abstain from sex for 2 to 7 days.
-Be sure your
+For the most accurate test results, don't have sex for 2 to 7 days.
+Be sure your healthcare

 provider knows about all medicines, herbs, vitamins, and supplements you are taking.

 This includes medicines that don't need a prescription and any illegal drugs you may